 You can also sprinkle that squeezed plant material with a bit of alcohol to make sure you get all the cannabinoids out.

-The plant material that was washed out by the alcohol, you can throw in the trash.
-It is not recommended to consume it.
+You can throw the plant material that was washed out by the alcohol in the trash.
+It is not recommended that you consume it.
 This has no more active ingredients anyway.

 6. Second filtering of the cannabinoids from the remaining plant material

-This process takes much longer than the first filtering because the dissolved cannabinoids has to go through a much finer filter.
+This process takes much longer than the first filtering because the dissolved cannabinoids have to go through a much finer filter.

-For this filtering process, use a funnel and place it in a large bottle (preferably made of glass) and place a coffee filter or piece of kitchen roll in the top of the funnel so that the alcohol / cannabinoid mixture flows through it.
+For this filtering process, use a funnel and place it in a large bottle (preferably made of glass) and place a coffee filter or piece of kitchen roll at the top of the funnel so that the alcohol/cannabinoid mixture flows through it.

 Do this until the entire liquid has flowed through such a filter.
 If necessary, regularly replace the filter, as it can quickly become full of plant particles and thus slow down the filtering process.